What to expect from your first Ironman event

 7. Post-race feed

-You will be HUNGRY.
+Ok, you’ve done it, you’ve completed an Ironman event.
+And, after 2.4 miles swimming, 112 miles on the bike, and 26.2 miles running, you will be hungry.
 Luckily, Ironman lay on a great buffet with heaps of lasagne or something similarly carb-based, as part of your entry.
 It’s also generally easy enough to procure a few beers if you’re in the mood for celebrating your achievement, and the mood is always much lighter and cheerier after the racing is done.
 Tuck in and celebrate!